PingjunChen/ThyroidRule/README.md

 ```
 @article{li2020rule,
   title={Rule-based Automatic Diagnosis of Thyroid Nodules from Intraoperative Frozen Sections using Deep Learning},
-  author={Yuan, Li and Chen, Pingjun and Zhiyuan, Li and Hai, Su and Yang, Lin and Dingrong, Zhong},
+  author={Li, Yuan and Chen, Pingjun and Li, Zhiyuan and Su, Hai and Yang, Lin and Zhong, Dingrong},
   journal={Artificial Intelligence in Medicine},
   volume={108},
   pages={101918},